Guidelines for Distance Learning

 Admission policies are the same as for traditional classroom courses.

-BRCC academic policies and Student Conduct policies are applicable.
+- BRCC academic policies and Student Conduct policies described in the current college catalog are applicable.

 Credit hours granted for distance education courses are consistent with those described in the college catalog.